delta3d/delta3d/trunk/delta3d/utilities/AnimationViewer/readme.txt

 generate the .vcproj file.
 Then load the AnimationViewer.sln into MSVC and build as either Debug or Release.

+GCC: No project fils are currently created for Linux machines.
+See VisualStudio/utilities/AnimationViewer/AnimationViewer.pro for an example.

 ---------
 To Run